-Facebook ads are one of the most cost-effective ways to get attention on your brand these days.
+Facebook advertising is one of the most cost-effective ways to get attention on your brand these days.
 Not only are they affordable, but the potential reach is huge.

 Unfortunately, though, not many small businesses are getting the most from their Facebook ads!
 A survey released by website builder Weebly indicated that 62% of small business owners feel their paid ads on Facebook are missing their target.
 That’s not a very comforting statistic when you consider how many small businesses currently use and advertise on the platform.